gabriansa/explicit-agent/README.md

 This framework provides the minimum viable infrastructure for running AI agents while maintaining full visibility into their operation.

+At the end of the day, an agent should be able to solve a task autonomously given a set of tools.
+And this is it.
 ## Get Started

 ### Installation